 Okay, I’m pretty knowledgeable about the current grapevine cultivars, and I think it should be, but you might want to look into the patent on my previous university’s cultivar.
 That’s the only one I’m worried about.

 I will do a deep dive to make sure it is both novel and non-obvious.
 I will also do an extensive review of your publications and search for any prior related publications, so we can be prepared for the patent examination process, which can take quite a while.
 Many first-time applicants are rejected at first.
 If that happens, I will help you engage in a dialogue with the patent examiner, help you understand any required modifications, and get your patent if possible.

 That’s good to know.
-What are some examples that would prevent me from obtaining a plant patent.
+What could prevent me from obtaining a plant patent?

 Well, there are many things.
 We’ll need to make sure your plant doesn’t fall into any categories of prior art.
-Like, are there existing patents, any printed publications as I mentioned, or has it been used by the public or otherwise been made available to the public?
-And also, has it been sold or even described in any sales materials?
+Like, if there are existing patents or any printed publications as I mentioned.
+Has it been used by the public or otherwise been made available to the public?
+Has it been sold or even described in any sales materials?

 I will help you uncover any and all possibilities.
 This is a complex process, and I’ll be with you every step of the way.

 Scenario Outcome: The patent attorney helps Bonita navigate the complex patent process only to come up with an initially rejected application.
 The communication from the patent examiner was thorough and clear and provided all the information Bonita needed to understand the problems.
 It included the need to clarify the novel nature of her cultivar and an apparent overlap with prior art from too broad a claim.
 The attorney works with Bonita and the patent examiner to narrow the patent’s scope, and Bonita collects data to clarify the uniqueness of her cultivar.
 She is still waiting to hear the final word on her revised application.